Package Leaflet: Information for the User

-Donopa contains a prepared mixture of nitrous oxide (N2O) and oxygen (medical oxygen, O2), with each constituting 50%, and must be used by breathing the gas mixture.
+Donopa contains a prepared mixture of nitrous oxide (N2O) and oxygen (oxygen medicinal, O2), each constituting 50%, and should be used by inhaling the gas mixture.

-Donopa can be used in adults and children over 1 month old.
+Donopa can be used in adults and children over 1 month.

 Effects of Donopa

-The nitrous oxide constitutes 50 % of the gas mixture.
+Nitrous oxide constitutes 50% of the gas mixture.
 Nitrous oxide has an analgesic effect, reduces the sensation of pain, and increases the pain threshold.
-Nitrous oxide also presents a relaxing and slightly calming effect.
-These effects are generated by the action of nitrous oxide on signaling substances present in the nervous system
+Nitrous oxide also has a relaxing and slightly calming effect.
+These effects are generated by the action of nitrous oxide on signaling substances present in the nervous system.

-The effect of Donopa is less in children under three years old.
+The effect of Donopa is less in children under three years.

-The oxygen concentration at 50 %, which is approximately double that of the ambient air, guarantees a safe oxygen content in the inspired gas.
+The concentration of oxygen at 50%, which is approximately twice that in ambient air, guarantees a safe oxygen content in the inhaled gas.

 Donopa should be used